Reader Question · Career Development

 Where to find those two conversations

 Most conference-goers make the classic mistake of trying to network at networking events.
 Cocktail hours, hotel lobbies, open-bar mixers.
 These are the worst possible places to have a real conversation.
-Everyone is scanning the room over everyone else’s shoulder.
+Everyone is scanning over everyone else’s shoulder.
 Conversations are shallow by design.

 • Before and after sessions.
 If you found a talk interesting, the person who asked a good question from the audience is usually worth two minutes of your time afterward.
 “I liked your question — how does that play out in your org?” is the entire opener.